Haksell/tokenizer/documentation/introduction.md

 ## What is Ethereum?

 Ethereum is a decentralized, open-source blockchain system featuring smart contract functionality.
 It's a platform that allows developers to build and deploy decentralized applications (dApps) and cryptocurrencies.
 Ethereum is often referred to as a computer on the blockchain because of its ability to execute code on a global network of computers.
 This technology not only supports its native cryptocurrency, Ether (ETH), but also enables independent applications and tokens to coexist.
+Solidity is the most used programming language to build Ethereum contracts.
 [More](https://ethereum.org/en/developers/docs/intro-to-ethereum/)

 ## What is ERC20?